Ask Experts Questions for FREE Help!

 As noted, no, the faith based incentive has nothing really to do with hiring and employment practice, ( except for those that don't like religion normally)

-This is merely a tax code that exempts them from certain tax rules and sets them under a seperate tax situation.
+This is merely a tax code that exempts them from certain tax rules and sets them under a separate tax situation.
 Except for certain issues, like a Catholic School and fire someone for teaching abortion is great where a public school would fire them for teaching the religions view is great.

-But general employment rules are normally first based on the company size, many small business with one and two employees are exempt from many rules that a 1000 person business has to follow, this is everything from personell to OSHA rules.
+But general employment rules are normally first based on the company size, many small business with one and two employees are exempt from many rules that a 1000 person business has to follow, this is everything from personnel to OSHA rules.

 But what you will get into is state rules on "right to work" as to the firing,